 Remember when you were in grade school and had to do fire drills?
 What was the purpose?

 Twofold, to make sure everyone understands how to get to a safe location, and to time how long it takes.

 It’s no different with your technology.
 You need to perform regular fire drills with simulated disasters and hacker attacks.
 Just ask your IT department to perform one unannounced, and then yourself validate all the systems are functioning with recent data and time how long it took to recover.

-5) Are you missing a technology executive that is part of leadership team discussions, quarterly and annual planning?
+5) Are you missing a technology executive that is part of leadership team discussions, and quarterly and annual planning?

 Does it make sense that technology enablement is critical to your business survival, yet the technology executive seat on your leadership team is empty?
 This person can’t also be the CFO, Controller, COO, or Office Manager.A technology executive’s position is challenging enough trying to keep up with literally hundreds of thousands of potential technology solutions and infinite ways to apply them to solve your company’s challenges.
 You require a fractional technology executive / CIO that has dedicated their career to technology enablement.
 And this executive needs to be part of your quarterly and annual planning conversations.